What is Rebound Headache (Medication Overuse Headache)?

 Greater than 5 days per month for 2 or more months of any butalbital containing medication (Fioricet, Fiorinal, Esgic); (also known as “the headache specialist’s worst enemy”).

-It is important to point out that the gepants (Nurtec, Ubrelvy, Zavspret) do not cause rebound headache!
+It is important to point out that the gepants (Nurtec, Ubrelvy, Zavzpret) do not cause rebound headache!
+It is also felt that the Ditans (Reyvow) do not cause rebound headache.
 So if someone is overusing these, they do not run into this problem.
 In addition, if they are overusing triptans or other abortive medicines, the gepants can be used simultaneously and alternatively as another option to use while trying to detox since there are no interactions if used together.
+This allows the person to alternate what they are using different days and this can help in the weaning process.

 @neuralgroover What is rebound headache (medication overuse headache), what medicines cause it, and how do you break free from that nasty rut of misery?
 I’ll tell you everything you need to know here!
 If you have a history of migraine, this is important for you to know! #migraine #headache #rebound #reboundheadache #chronicdailyheadaches #medicationoveruseheadache #chronicdailyheadache #neurology #neuro #NeuroTikTok #MedTikTok #HeadacheSpecialist #Neurologist #Medical #Health #Wellness #Pain #ChronicPain #headaches #migraines #migrainerelief #migrainetiktok #Detox #NSAIDs #Fioricet #Fiorinal #Butalbital #Opiates #Opioids ♬ original sound – Virtual Headache Specialist🤯